soderlind/autoactivate-searchwp-index/README.md

+> Need Norwegian stop words for SearchWP?
+I have [a plugin that adds them](https://github.com/soderlind/norwegian-stopwords-searchwp4)

 # Autoactivate SearchWP default Index

 This plugin will autoactivate SearchWP default index when the SearchWP plugin is activated.
 The plugin emulates the "Save" button on the SearchWP Engines tab.